Monadic second-order model-checking on decomposable matroids: Enhanced Branch Decomposition Tree

 \section{Enhanced Branch Decomposition Tree}

 From now on, all matroids will be representable over a fixed finite field $\mathbb{F}$.
 The results of the next part are false if $\mathbb{F}$ is not finite, see \cite{hlinveny2006bwp}.
-As we do not know how to decide if a matroid is representable, when we say it is, we assume that it has been given as a matrix.
-Furthermore we assume that the matroids have no loops, to simplify the presentation, but this condition could easily be lifted.
+As we do not know how to decide in polynomial time if a matroid is representable, when we say it is, we assume that it has been given as a matrix.
+Furthermore, to simplify the presentation, we assume that the matroids have no loops, but this condition could easily be lifted.

 Let $t$ be a fixed parameter representing the maximal branch-width of the considered matroids.
-Let $M$ be a matroid represented by the matrix $A$ and $T$ a branch decomposition of width less or equal to $t$.
-We will not distinguish between a leaf in a branch decomposition tree and the column vector it represents.
-Let $E$ be the vector space generated by the column vectors of $A$, we suppose that its dimension is the same as the length of the columns of $A$ denoted by $n$.
+Let $M$ be a matroid represented by the matrix $A$ over $\mathbb{F}$ and $(T,l)$ one of its branch decomposition of width at most $t$.
+We will sometimes not distinguish a leaf $v$ of $T$ from the column vector $l(v)$ it represents.
+Let $E$ be the vector space generated by the column vectors of $A$, we suppose that its dimension is the same as the length of the columns of $A$ and we denote it by $n$.